Vanishing homology of projective hypersurfaces with 1-dimensional singularities: Introduction and results

-We obtain in this paper that the vanishing homology $H^{\curlyvee}_{*}(V)$ is concentrated in dimensions $n+1$ and $n+2$ only (Theorem \ref{t:main}).
 By the exact sequence of the pair $(\bV_\Delta, V_\e)$, the concentration of the vanishing homology implies the isomorphisms:

+In the second part of the paper we investigate the relations among the remaining homology groups $H_k(V,\bZ)$ (i.e. $k= n, n+1, n+2$) and the vanishing homology, and we single out remarkable particular cases.

-Our main results in \S \ref{s:Betti} are formulas for the ranks of the remaining groups $H^{\curlyvee}_{n+1}(V)$ and $H^{\curlyvee}_{n+2}(V)$.
-They depend on the information about local isolated or special non-isolated singularities, the properties of the singular curve $\Sing V$, the transversal singularity types and the monodromies along loops in the transversal local systems.
+Our main results in \S \ref{s:Betti} are formulas for the (ranks of the) possibly non-trivial groups $H^{\curlyvee}_{n+1}(V)$ and $H^{\curlyvee}_{n+2}(V)$.
+They depend on the information about local isolated or special non-isolated singularities, the properties of the curve part of $\Sing V$, the transversal singularity types and the monodromies along loops in the transversal local systems.
 The singular locus $\Sing V$ has a finite set $R$ of isolated points and finitely many curve branches.
 Each such branch $\Sigma_i$ of $\Sing V$ has a generic transversal type (of transversal Milnor fibre $\tF_i$ and Milnor number denoted by $\tmu_i$) and the axis $A$ cuts it at a finite set of general points $P_i$.
 It also contains a finite set $Q_i$ of points with non-generic transversal type, which we call \emph{special points}, and we denote by $\cA_q$ the local Milnor fibre at $q\in Q$.
-At each point $q\in Q_i$ there are finitely many locally irreducible branches of the germ $(\Sigma_i, q)$, we denote by $\gamma_{i,q}$ their number and let $\gamma_{i} := \sum_{i\in Q_i} \gamma_{i,q}$ (see \S \ref{ss:notations} for the notations).
+At each point $q\in Q_i$ there are finitely many locally irreducible branches of the germ $(\Sigma_i, q)$, we denote by $\gamma_{i,q}$ their number and let $\gamma_{i} := \sum_{i\in Q_i}\gamma_{i,q}$ (see \S \ref{ss:notations} for the notations).

-Theorem \ref{t:local_fibres} tells that the $(n+2)$th vanishing Betti number is bounded by the sum of all Milnor numbers of transversal singularities, taken over all irreducible 1-dimensional components of $\Sing V$, and each special singular point on $\Sing V$ with non-trivial transversal monodromy decreases this Betti-number.
+Our Theorem \ref{t:local_fibres} determines $H^{\curlyvee}_{n+2}(V)$ as an intersection of local and global contributions in a reference space consisting of the direct sum of the homology of the transversal fibres.
+As a consequence it tells that the $(n+2)$th vanishing Betti number is bounded by the sum of all Milnor numbers of transversal singularities, taken over all irreducible 1-dimensional components of $\Sing V$, and each special singular point on $\Sing V$ with non-trivial transversal monodromy decreases this Betti-number.

 Corollary \ref{c:annul} (see also Example \ref{ex:red}) tells that if for each irreducible 1-dimensional component $\Sigma_i$ of $\Sing V$ we have at least one local special singularity with rank zero $(n-1)$th homology group, then the vanishing homology of $V$ is free, concentrated in dimension $n+1$ only, and the corresponding Betti number is given by the formula: